In order to worship God in Spirit and Truth, we must be born of the Divine Spirit and accept the Truth as it is in Jesus.

 True comprehension of Father’s character – an essential to worship God in spirit and truth

 Thus when we are able to comprehend the character of God as Moses did, we too shall make haste to bow in adoration and praise.
-Jesus contemplated nothing less than that the love wherewith Thou hast love me, John 17:26 should be in the hearts of His children, that they might impart the knowledge of God to others.

 The divine love which enter the soul inspires it with gratitude